YYinBurgh/YYinBurgh.github.io/_pages/about.md

 <!--- News --->

 ## News
+- **(November 2025)** My doctoral student Tamunotonye Harry's first-authored <a href="https://www.ahajournals.org/doi/10.1161/CIRCOUTCOMES.125.012945" target="_blank">journal article</a> describing how we leveraged web analytics to improve cadiovascular clinical trial recruitment is accetped by the high impact factor medical journal -- Circulation: Cardiovascular Quality and Outcomes!

+- **(August 2025)** The student-led paper titled **"We need a standard": Toward an expert-informed privacy label for differential privacy.** is accepted by the Proceedings on Privacy Enhancing Technologies Symposium (PoPETS)!

-- **(July 2025)** Our Systematization of Knowledge (SoK) paper analyzing the landscape of usability studies in differential privacy will appear in Issue 4 of the Proceedings on Privacy Enhancing Technologies Symposium (PoPETS).
-The amazing doctoral student and first author Onyinye Dibia will present this work at <a href="https://petsymposium.org/2025/" target="_blank">PETS 2025</a> in Washington DC on July 15.
+- **(July 2025)** Our <a href="https://petsymposium.org/popets/2025/popets-2025-0162.php" target="_blank">Systematization of Knowledge (SoK) paper</a> analyzing the landscape of usability studies in differential privacy is accepted by the Proceedings on Privacy Enhancing Technologies Symposium (PoPETS).
+The amazing doctoral student and first author Onyinye Dibia presents this work at PETS 2025 in Washington DC on July 15.

 - **(August 2024)** My <a href="https://www.jmir.org/2024/1/e57309" target="_blank"> first-authored paper</a>, titled **"Contextual acceptance of COVID-19 mitigation mobile apps in the United States: Mixed methods survey study on postpandemic data privacy"**, has been publihsed in the Journal of Medical Internet Research!